Processing applications: International Experience Canada (IEC) [R204(d) – C21] – International Mobility Program

 File assignment: primary office

-- Upon creation of their profiles, applicants are given a “W” number which once they are invited to apply to a work permit, becomes their work permit application number.
+• Upon creation of their profiles, applicants are given a “W” number which once they are invited to apply for a work permit, becomes their work permit application number.

-- Through their IRCC personal account, the IEC applicant uses a dynamic work permit application form to submit their application.
-This means that no IMM 1295 form is completed, as the information submitted online is directly uploaded to GCMS and replaces all information on the IMM 1295 form.
+• Through their IRCC personal account, the IEC applicant uses the electronic work permit application form to submit their application.
+This means that no IMM 1295 form is completed, as the information submitted online is directly uploaded into GCMS and replaces all information on the IMM 1295 form.

-- For applications referred to migration offices, for example, where there are complex admissibility concerns, the Operations Support Centre (OSC) uses electronic transfers to refer the applications to the migration office responsible for the applicant’s country or territory of citizenship, which automatically sets the migration office as the primary office.
+• For applications referred to migration offices, for example, where there are complex admissibility concerns, the Electronic Processing and Intake Centre (ePIC) uses electronic transfers to refer the applications to the migration office responsible for the applicant’s country or territory of citizenship, which automatically sets the migration office as the primary office.

-Note: IEC applications from recognized organizations that cannot be finalized by the OSC are referred to a migration office for a final decision.
+Note: IEC applications from recognized organizations that cannot be finalized by ePIC are referred to a migration office for a final decision.

-- Before referring the case to a migration office, the OSC officer should enter the following note in the “Notes” section, in GCMS: “Eligibility to participate assessed and passed.
+• Before referring the case to a migration office, the ePIC officer should enter the following note in the “Notes” section, in GCMS: “Eligibility to participate assessed and passed.
 Admissibility determination referred to migration office <insert name of the migration office>”.

 Application and documentation

-- Clients who choose to use the services of a recognized organization and who have received an ITA letter must upload a copy of the confirmation letter from their recognized organization when they submit their work permit application.
+• Clients who choose to use the services of a recognized organization and who have received an ITA letter must upload a copy of the confirmation letter from their recognized organization (RO Confirmation Letter) when they submit their work permit application.

-- If a work permit application is refused and the foreign national still wishes to participate in IEC, they must create a new profile in order to determine, once again, their eligibility in IEC.
+• If a work permit application is refused and the foreign national still wishes to participate in IEC, they must create a new profile to once again determine their eligibility for the program.

 Medical examinations